Welcome to WesTex Run-n-Gun

 Range Officers have the final say.
 Participants that demonstrate unsafe behavior will be disqualified.

 Water is not an option.
-32 ounces or 6 ounces per mile is recommended.
+32 ounces or 6 ounces per mile is the minimum recommended.
 No water will be provided on course.

 Weapon maintenance tools.
 If you experience problems that you can't fix you will not have a chance to re-run the course.